3rd-4th June 2023 | KCRE, Agumbe

 You will be part of theory sessions, practical hands-on activities, lichen collection, observation and study techniques.

-- Scope for lichen research in India
+- You will learn about the scope for lichen research in India

 - Get a holistic understanding of lichen biology.